8 Health Benefits of Hemp Seeds

 You can cook with hemp seed oil as you would any other cooking oil, or you can use the seeds in various ways.
 Sprinkling toasted hemp seeds on a salad or a bowl of cereal, incorporating them into a smoothie, or you using hemp seed milk as a base for oatmeal are all flavorful and healthy ways to introduce hemp seeds into your wellness routine.

-Though hemp seeds are rich in nutrients, fiber, and good fatty acids, it’s important to know how much you should be consuming to maintain a well-balanced diet.
+Though the benefits of hemp seeds are extensive, it's important to know how much you should be consuming to maintain a well-balanced diet.
 Because they are so versatile, hemp seeds can really be incorporated into any dish, from a savory avocado toast to a fruit smoothie post-workout.

 Three tablespoons comprise one serving of hemp seeds.
 In this small serving size, hemp seeds contain nine grams of protein, a host of other nutrients, and healthful fatty acids.
 Balancing out hemp seeds with a diet rich in whole foods, vegetables, and fruits will help you stay energized and nourished throughout your daily routine.